PanioVaf/IHUChessBot/README.md

 - play with either with black or white
 - use NLP for better understanting

+## Install the Bot
+- Download and install Telegram from telegram.org
+- Go to contacts, search and select BotFather
+- Run /start
+- /newBot
+- select the name you wish and alter the desctiption based on the help info provide (follow the instuctions)

+Using the token provided from Telegram you can access the http API.
+Set it to the code and start interacting More information can be found at https://core.telegram.org/bots/api

 ## Install dependencies

 If you are on a Mac or Linux machine, you probably already have Python installed.
 In this project we use Python 3.6.